 I personally didn’t have the best experience with Stitch Fix, but that doesn’t mean that I don’t recommend it.
 I don’t think Stitch Fix worked out for me because I do not believe that I am actually in their target market.
 I love to shop, I love a good deal, and I pretty much know what I want.
 I believe that Stitch Fix could definitely work out well for someone who is the opposite of me.
 If you don’t like to shop for yourself, you aren’t price sensitive, and you need help achieving a look that you want, then you should give Stitch Fix a try.

 If you want to give Stitch Fix a try, and have your first $20 styling fee waived for 30 days, you can use my referral link here.
 This way you can try Stitch Fix risk free and if you don’t like your items, you won’t lose any money!
-Full disclosure, using my referral link I’ll receive a $25 credit towards more Fix’s, which basically means I’ll keep doing reviews on Stitch Fix.
+Full disclosure, by using my referral link, I’ll receive a $25 credit towards more Fix’s, which basically means I’ll keep doing reviews on Stitch Fix.
 If you don’t want to use my referral link, you can go straight to the website and sign up here.

 SHOP THIS POST